sparkflows/sparkflows-docs/docs/rest-api-curl/processors.rst

 Get Processors list for Engine
 ------------------------------

-Gets the list of processors for the specified engine(scala or python).
+Gets the list of processors for the specified engine(scala or pyspark or empty-field for all).

 An example request for getting list of processors for scala ::